nriddiford/Investigating-structural-variation-in-cancer-genomes/Varscan.md

 Row 1 for example shows that the 1-based coordinate 228 on Chr2L is covered by 4 reads, all matching (`.`) the ref nucleotide `T`

+# Run Varscan

-# mpileup2snp
+## mpileup2snp

-First, run mpileup2snp to identify SNPs in a particular sample (vs reference genome):
+Run mpileup2snp to identify SNPs in a particular sample (vs reference genome):

 `mpileup2snp sample1.mpileup --min-coverage 25 --min-reads2 4 --min-var-freq 0.1 --p-value 0.05 --output-vcf 1 > sample1.vcf`